 Coach & Mentoring

-During the first week of the TEA Program, associates are assigned a TEA buddy from the previous year’s group.
-TEA buddies help new recruits to better settle in the new organization and location as well as to understand the expectations and challenges of the program.
+During the first week, associates are assigned a TEA buddy from a previous year’s group.
+TEA buddies help new recruits settle into the new organization and location as well as to understand the expectations and challenges of the program.